 You’re the expert in your industry.
 Show it by hosting a Facebook Live Q&A in which you invite followers to ask questions you’ll answer in real time.
 While demonstrating your knowledge and personality helps you earn trust, viewers get instant help with the problems that led them to your business in the first place.

 If you don’t want to answer every question yourself, which can be logistically (and mentally) challenging, gather members of your team to take turns.
-That’s what Infusionsoft by Keap did when we hosted this Facebook Live Q&A about content marketing.
+That’s what Keap did when we hosted this Facebook Live Q&A about content marketing.
 Three members of our team shared tips, while another staff member texted us viewers’ questions so we didn’t have to multitask with the live comment feed.

 Insider tip: Start the Q&A before the Q&A officially starts.
 In the days leading up to this Facebook Live, we invited our Facebook followers to send questions in order to ensure we had topics to kick off the conversation.